-As an illustration, suppose that we want to reproduce a part of figure 1 from [55] whose screenshot is given is given in figure 12.1.
+As an illustration, suppose that we want to reproduce a part of figure 1 from [53] whose screenshot is given is given in figure 12.1.

 The score here is the GC-skew computed in non-overlapping windows of 10 Kb for a 1.6 Mb sequence.
-We need a fragment of Escherchia coli K12 chromosome from 67.4 min to 4.1 min on the genetic map.
-The sequence is directly available with data(m16j).
+We need a fragment of Escherchia coli K12 chromosome from 67.4 min to 4.1 min on the genetic map1.
 Let's put this fragment into the string myseq: